NanasArsenal/NanasArsenal/README.md

 - 👋 Hi, I’m Nana Kweku Otoo
-- 👀 I’m a Software Engineer who utilizes the power of AI to build fast and scalable apps
+- 👀 I’m a Software Engineer who utilizes the power of AI to build fast and scalable apps🚀🚀🚀

 <!---